 Fellows are elected through a peer review process that culminates in a vote by existing Fellows.
-Each year up to 52 Fellows, up to 10 Foreign Members and up to 1 Honorary Fellow are elected from a group of over 700 candidates who are proposed by the existing Fellowship.
-Read the biographies of those elected in 2013.
+Each year up to 52 Fellows and up to 10 Foreign Members are elected from a group of around 700 candidates who are proposed by the existing Fellowship.
+Read the biographies of those elected in 2015.

 Once elected, Fellows may use the postnominal FRS after their name, Foreign Members may use the postnominal ForMemRS after their name and Honorary Members may use the postnominal FRS after their name.

 Women make up about 7 percent of the Fellowship (download the full list).
 Over the last 10 years about 10 percent of new Fellows elected to the Royal Society have been women.

 A complete listing of the Fellowship from 1660 onwards is available.

 Professor Frances Ashcroft FRS is distinguished for her research on insulin secretion and type II diabetes (photo by Anne Purkiss).